rl1987/trickster.dev/tricksterblog/content/post/smtp-enumeration-for-fun-and-profit.md

 consider every user to be in a list of single member, others do not.
 On success, server would respond with status code 250 and a list of subscribers in implementation-specific format.
 * Using RCPT request that is designed to add one more recipient to the email being sent out.
 On success the SMTP server would respond with status code 250 or 251.
-Note that [RFC 821](https://datatracker.ietf.org/doc/html/rfc821) disallows more than 100 recipients being sent the same email message and that for some servers the limit may be lower.
+Note that the SMTP protocol disallows more than 100 recipients being sent the same email message and that for some servers the limit may be lower.